-■ If the switch is upgrading system file or system start up file through FTP, the switch must not be restarted until "close ftp client" or "226 Transfer complete." is displayed, indicating upgrade is successful, otherwise the switch may be rendered unable to start.
+■ If the Chassis Switch is upgrading system file or system start up file through FTP, the Chassis Switch must not be restarted until "close ftp client" or "226 Transfer complete." is displayed, indicating upgrade is successful, otherwise the Chassis Switch may be rendered unable to start.
 If the system file and system start up file upgrade through FTP fails, please try to upgrade again or use the BootROM mode to upgrade.